mathworks/matlab-proxy/README.md

 This package supports the same subset of MATLAB features and commands as MATLAB® Online, except there is no support for Simulink® Online.
 [Click here for a full list of Specifications and Limitations for MATLAB Online](https://www.mathworks.com/products/matlab-online/limitations.html).

+## Security
+We take your security concerns seriously, and will attempt to address all concerns.
+`matlab-proxy` uses several other python packages, and depend on them to fix their own vulnerabilities.

+All security patches will be released as a new version of the package.
+Patches are never backported to older versions or releases of the package.
+Using the latest version will provide the latest available security updates or patches.

 ## Feedback